mermaid-js/mermaid/docs/community/documentation.md

 2. Find the Markdown file (.md) to edit in the `packages/mermaid/src/docs` directory.
 3. Make changes or add new documentation.
 4. Commit changes to your branch and push it to GitHub (which should create a new branch).
-5. Create a Pull Request of your fork.
+5. Create a Pull Request from the branch of your fork.

 To edit Docs on GitHub: